1coderookie/Kobra2ProInsights/docs/index.md

 # Welcome
 to my infopage about Anycubic's **Kobra 2 Pro**.

-Here you'll find specific information about this specific Kobra 2 model as well as more general kind of information.
+Here you'll find specific information about this specific printer model as well as more general kind of information.
 I created this page to make it easier for users of this printers to get started, as well as to provide specific information on e.g. how to maintain the printer.

 ***ATTENTION:***
-***THIS SITE IS CURRENTLY WIP, THERE'S NO REAL CONTENT IN HERE YET!***

-**Fyi: I just receied my K2Pro a week ago and I'm currently working on this site.
-So there's some specific stuff to find here already, but not all content suits the K2Pro yet!
-So please bare with me and come back another time.. ;)**
+***This site is still WIP, certain content is still missing!***

 Please make sure to **mind the (expandable) textboxes** as they contain valuable information!
 Depending on the color of the box, it's either a tip, information, instruction, question or warning you'll find in there: